urbanjost/M_intrinsics/docs/intrinsics.md

     write(*, frmtc) 'complex         ',  z, abs(z)

   ! any value whose positive value is representable
   !
-A dusty corner is that abs(-huge(0)-1) would input a representable ! negative value but result in a positive value out of range.
+A dusty corner is that abs(-huge(0)-1) of an integer would input ! a representable negative value on most machines but result in a ! positive value out of range.
     write(*, *) 'abs range test : ', abs(huge(0)), abs(-huge(0))
     write(*, *) 'abs range test : ', abs(huge(0.0)), abs(-huge(0.0))
     write(*, *) 'abs range test : ', abs(tiny(0.0)), abs(-tiny(0.0))